 z-scoreFor calculation z-score enter numerical data separated with comma (or space, tab, semicolon or new line).
 For example: -5, -4, 7.5, 8.7, 3.4, 9.4, 0.8, 1.5, 2.6, 0.9, 0.6, 9.4, 8.4, 6.6 , 9.4

-Z-scoreZ-score is transform of items x via formula:
+Z-scoreZ-score (or standard score) is transform of items x via formula:

 μ is the mean of the population;